 This is in comparison to other individuals with diabetes who drank the same amount but of normal milk.

-According to few studies, the even small amount of acid might reduce blood sugar levels.
+According to a few studies, even a small amount of acid might reduce blood sugar levels.
 Last, but not least, according to another study, kefir might help prevent osteoporosis and its onset and also improve bone density.

-You can consume kefir as a drink, or you can add it to your morning smoothie.
+We can consume kefir as a drink, or we can add it to our morning smoothie.
 Do not add kefir to cooked products, because the heat will destroy the probiotic bacteria.

-If you want to, you can make your own kefir.
-All you need to do is remove the grains and add them to fresh milk.
-Also, you need to know that the kefir has a sour taste and you might take a little time to get use to the taste.
+If we want to, we can make our own kefir.
+All we need to do is remove the grains and add them to fresh milk.
+Also, we need to know that the kefir has a sour taste and we might take a little time to get used to the taste.